 Growth Management Department

 The Building Services Division issues permits and inspects construction activity in St. Johns County to protect life, health and property.
-Find information on permitting, inspections, and contractor licensing.
-Permit Status: To check the status of an application for a building permit, clearance sheet, or development click here.
+Get information on permitting, inspections, and contractor licensing.

 - Application Management